PranayPant/ai-document-vault/README.md

 ## ✨ Further Enhancements

-If given more time, I would like to re-factor the Backend Services via Strategy Pattern so we can swap out LLMs (solving the I don't have `gemini` API key but I have `claude`) and Composite Patterns to use both, saving one as a fallback or potentially using both, comparing outputs, and merging them via some ranking algorithm.
+If given more time, I would like to make a few more additions

+I would like to refactor the Backend Services via Strategy Pattern so we can swap out LLMs (solving the I don't have `gemini` API key but I have `claude`) and Composite Patterns to use both, saving one as a fallback or potentially using both, comparing outputs, and merging them via some ranking algorithm.

 Similar approach can be applied to other services.

+Also, add testing and code coverage is very valuabe if we have th time for it.

 ## 🔮 Roadmap to Production